The Collapse of Ford's Theatre

 Library of Congress

 On Friday, June 9, 1893, at 9:30 am one of the brick support piers in the basement collapsed.
 One clerk reported a “rumble like an earthquake” followed by a “great roar” and a crash “like the end of the world.”
-Floor by floor, in a domino-effect working upwards, the columns collapsed, releasing the beams and floors they supported, which in turn dropped the higher columns and beams and floors, leaving a forty-foot hole through all three stories of the building.
+Floor by floor, in a domino effect working upwards, the columns collapsed.
+As they fell, they released the beams and floors they supported, which in turn dropped the higher columns, beams, and floors.
+The collapse left a 40-foot hole through all three stories of the building.
 Desks, chairs, tables, pension files, floorboards, and the dead and dying lay in a chaotic and dusty heap on the lowest level of the building.
-Twenty-two workers were killed with at least 68 others injured.
+22 workers died, and at least 68 more were injured.

 black and white photo showing three story building where the floors have partially collapsed about half way.
 The ground floor is covered with rubble.